azymberdi/Patra/README.md

 # Patra

 ## Table of Contents.
-main.tf - includes the necessary Terraform configuration to install Autoscaling group with 2 instances that will run with Grafana, Prometheus and Node Explorer.
+**main.tf** - includes the necessary Terraform configuration to install Autoscaling group with 2 instances that will run with Grafana, Prometheus and Node Explorer.
-Jenkinsfile - includes necessary Jenkins configuration to automate it.
+**Jenkinsfile** - includes necessary Jenkins configuration to automate it.

+**userdata.sh** - includes the shell commands to install Grafana, Prometheus and Node Explorer inside the newly created Machine.

 Prerequisites
 These programs need to be installed in your Machine.